 My five-year-old can read.
 My five-year-old asks a lot of questions.
 The day when he asks how you can get to third base while staying at home is imminent.
 Minus one point for Seamless.

 But a brand that gets points?
 Cole Haan.
 Their current campaign, "Don't Stay Home," encourages New Yorkers to go out and enjoy all that the city has to offer, which is entirely relevant to a captive subway audience.
 Copy such as "You didn't move to NYC to stay home" and "Go with the version you won't tell your grandkids" urges people to seize the day and casts a positive light on the brand.

-After a particularly delighful conversation about a very exciting opportunity a couple of weeks ago, I stepped on to the subway to find this Cole Haan ad.
+After a particularly delighful meeting about a very interesting opportunity a couple of weeks ago, I stepped on to the subway to find this Cole Haan ad.

 This kind of good messaging speaks to ambition and secret happiness in a lighthearted yet thoughtful way, leaving you with a feeling similar to getting just the right fortune in your cookie.
 It's fun and meaningful, yet not too deep for the subway.

 "Be more interesting tomorrow than you are today."